AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/configuration.md

     ]
    ```

+### Custom menu example

+1. Change directories to `<repoRootDir>/admin-ui-sdk/menu/custom-menu`.

-1. Run your extension locally.
+1. Run your custom menu extension locally.

    ```bash
    aio app run
    ```

-1. Check that the **First App on App Builder** option has been added to the **Marketing** menu in the Admin and that selecting the option takes you to the **Fetched orders from Adobe Commerce** page.
+1. Check that the **Apps** section has been added to the main menu and **First App on App Builder** option has been added to the **Apps** menu in the Admin and that selecting the option takes you to the **Fetched orders from Adobe Commerce** page.

    ![Fetched orders from Adobe Commerce page](../_images/first-app.png)